awsdocs/amazon-athena-user-guide/doc_source/connect-with-previous-jdbc.md

 where `{REGION}` is a region identifier, such as `us-west-2`\.
 For information on Athena regions see [Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#athena)\.

-## Specify the JDBC Driver Class Name<a name="old-jdbc-class-name"></a>
+### JDBC Driver Version 1\.1\.0: Specify the JDBC Driver Class Name<a name="old-jdbc-class-name"></a>

-To use the driver in custom applications, set up your Java class path to the location of the JAR file that you downloaded from Amazon S3 [https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/AthenaJDBC41-1.1.0.jar](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/AthenaJDBC41-1.1.0.jar) in the previous section\.
+To use the driver in custom applications, set up your Java class path to the location of the JAR file that you downloaded from Amazon S3 [https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/AthenaJDBC41-1.1.0.jar](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/AthenaJDBC_1.1.0/AthenaJDBC41-1.1.0.jar)\.
 This makes the classes within the JAR available for use\.
 The main JDBC driver class is `com.amazonaws.athena.jdbc.AthenaDriver`\.

-## Provide the JDBC Driver Credentials<a name="old-jdbc-credentials"></a>
+### JDBC Driver Version 1\.1\.0: Provide the JDBC Driver Credentials<a name="old-jdbc-credentials"></a>

 To gain access to AWS services and resources, such as Athena and the Amazon S3 buckets, provide JDBC driver credentials to your application\.